C++ multiset max_size

 Return value

-max_size function returns the maximum allowed length of the multiset container.
+The max_size function provides the maximum permissible size of the multiset container.

 Complexity